MatthewRiley05/COMP2411BanquetManagementSystem/README.md

-# COMP2411BanquetManagementSystem
+# COMP2411 Banquet Management System
-COMP2411 Banquet Management System Final Project
+Final Project for COMP2411 in The Hong Kong Polytechnic University